UKGovernmentBEIS/desnz-warm-homes-local-grant-portal/README.md

 ### Creating/updating the local database

 - You can just run the website project and it will create and update the database on startup
-- If you want to manually update the database (e.g. to test a new migration) in the terminal (from the solution directory) run `dotnet ef database update --project .\HerPortal`
+- If you want to manually update the database (e.g. to test a new migration) in the terminal (from the solution directory) run `dotnet ef database update --project .\WhlgPortalWebsite`

 ### Adding Migrations

-- In the terminal (from the solution directory) run `dotnet ef migrations add <YOUR_MIGRATION_NAME> --project .\HerPortal.Data --startup-project .\HerPortal`
+- In the terminal (from the solution directory) run `dotnet ef migrations add <YOUR_MIGRATION_NAME> --project .\WhlgPortalWebsite.Data --startup-project .\WhlgPortalWebsite`
 - Then update the local database

 ### Reverting Migrations

 You may want to revert a migration on your local database as part of a merge, or just because it's wrong and you need to fix it (only do this for migrations that haven't been merged to main yet)
-- Run `dotnet ef database update <MIGRATION_BEFORE_YOURS> --project .\HerPortal` to rollback your local database
+- Run `dotnet ef database update <MIGRATION_BEFORE_YOURS> --project .\WhlgPortalWebsite` to rollback your local database
-- Run `dotnet ef migrations remove --project .\HerPortal.Data --startup-project .\HerPortal` to delete the migration and undo the snapshot changes
+- Run `dotnet ef migrations remove --project .\WhlgPortalWebsite.Data --startup-project .\WhlgPortalWebsite` to delete the migration and undo the snapshot changes

 #### Merging Migrations